 “Why don’t you take a hike?” he said for about the thirtieth time.

-I should mention that no Spellman child had gone AWOL (or refused to participate in the excursion since “business” was not to take place until the final day and, frankly, we all wanted our voice to be heard, even if it was heard above the buzz of mosquitoes.
-Also, I should mention that my parents refused to give raises to anyone who didn’t participate in this bonding exercise.
+I should mention that no Spellman child had gone AWOL or refused to participate in the excursion since “business” was not to take place until the final day and, frankly, we all wanted our voice to be heard, even if it was heard above the buzz of mosquitoes.
+Also, I should mention that my parents said they would refuse to give a raise to anyone who didn’t participate in this bonding exercise.
 As for David, he was only there because he thought Maggie needed more quality time with the family, as a kind of cautionary lesson.

 I suppose it’s time we get to business.

 The First Annual Shareholders’ Meeting of Spellman Investigations, Inc.